Myrtillus/openstreetmap-tile-server-from-marasu/README.md

 Updating OSM-data with current version of this container image is easiest done by first stopping the running container, deleting both docker volumes `openstreetmap-data` and `openstreetmap-rendered-tiles` and then running the server setup (OSM-data import to PostGIS database) again and starting the tile server.

+Updating can be done also automatically with `deployment.py` script which does a healthcheck for the new data (and container) before launching it to replace the old container.

 ## Healthcheck

 URI /health will return `OK` if tileserver is responding to a healthcheck which is currently a few tile requests to server.